 The school’s Vision of “Developing Ambition and Achieving Excellence for All” is at the heart of the school’s curriculum intent to ensure clarity of purpose for all.
-Our curriculum:

 At Key Stage 3 and Key Stage 4 the curriculum conforms to the National Curriculum programmes of study and all other statutory requirements.
 There are clear and diverse pathways through from Key Stage 3 to Key Stage 4.